 Vanguard has prioritized ETFs in recent years, designating specific ones as “Select ETFs” based on low costs, liquidity and diversification, according to the company website.
 ETFs are preferable to mutual funds for individuals with taxable accounts, so customers should welcome the company’s improvements in this area.

-Vanguard also has target date funds in five-year intervals through 2065 with expense ratios between 0.12% and 0.15% and minimum investments of $1,000.
+Vanguard also has target date funds in five-year intervals through 2070 with expense ratios of 0.08% and minimum investments of $1,000.
 Clark highly recommends target date funds.

 Vanguard’s Personal Advisor Services